 Cross grazing other species with alpacas is accepted practice on many farms.
 This can be a good solution for reducing the long grass which grows around alpaca middens.
-While alpacas do not eat this grass until the midden is well broken down sheep and other stock do not have the same reservations.
+While alpacas do not eat this grass until the midden is well broken down, sheep and other stock do not have the same reservations.

 Co-grazing Safety Issues

-While alpacas can be cross grazed with many animals it is not wise to have them in the same paddock as big animals such as beef cattle but it is perfectly in order to have the cattle go in as the alpacas leave.
+While alpacas can be cross grazed with many animals it is not wise to have them in the same paddock as big animals such as beef cattle or horses but it is perfectly in order to have the cattle go in as the alpacas leave.
 This is purely a safety issue – steers can often be quite boisterous and alpacas have no defence against their size.
 It is just not worth the risk of injury to your valuable alpacas to combine the stock in the field.

 Minimizing worm burden